diet-optimizer/diet-optimizer/README.md

 **Diet Optimizer**

-We use linear programming for finding recipes based on macronutrient requirements and dietary restrictions.
+"Diet Optimizer" is a linear programming project for finding recipes based on macronutrient requirements and dietary restrictions.